united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-umh.md

 ### Copy kubeconfig file

-To run the backup script, you'll first need to obtain a copy of the Kubernetes configuration file from your instance.
+To run the restore script, you'll first need to obtain a copy of the Kubernetes configuration file from your instance.
 This is essential for providing the script with access to the instance.